Close

 How much tax exemption can be availed under 80D?

-The Indian Income Tax Act lays down the various deductions available against the premium paid for health coverage under Section 80D.
+The Indian Income Tax Act lays down the various deductions against the premium paid for health coverage under Section 80D.
 To get a better idea about the exemptions you can avail yourself of under this section, you can refer to the following:

-Thus, a resident Indian can claim up to ₹1,00,000 as a tax deduction per annum (both individual and parents are senior citizens) for the premiums paid against health insurance coverage
+Thus, a resident Indian can claim up to ₹1,00,000 as a tax deduction per annum (both individuals and parents are senior citizens) for the premiums paid against health insurance coverage.
+These limits include the exemption for annual health check-ups ₹5000 for individuals and families and ₹7000 for senior citizens.

 9